TheLostLambda/interproscan6/README.md

 **InterProScan** is the command‑line tool that allows you to scan protein or nucleotide sequences against the InterPro member‑database signatures in a single workflow.
 Researchers with novel sequences can use InterProScan to annotate their data with family classifications, domain architectures and site predictions.

-> [!CAUTION]
+> [!WARNING]
-> InterProScan 6 is under active development and may be unstable.
+> **InterProScan 6 is now in beta**.
+> The core functionality is complete, and results have been benchmarked against InterProScan 5 with high similarity across all analyses.
+>
+> We encourage users to test this version and report any issues or suggestions.
+Minor changes and refinements may still occur before the final release.

 ## Installation